Charge distribution of the gauge-mediation type Q ball: Cosmological and astrophysical consequences of the broad charge distribution

 for $\xi=2\times 10^{-8}$.
 Since the positron production takes place after the decay channel into muons opens, the fraction of the density parameters of the Q balls that decay into positrons is obtained from Eqs.(\ref{Qmu}) and (\ref{decay2}) as

 Therefore, the ratio of the density parameters of the positrons from the Q-ball decay and the Q-ball dark matter is given by

-which is well below the upper bound derived as $1.8\times 10^{-13}$ in the App.~A. Thus we cannot explain the observed 511 keV gamma flux by the decay of the smaller L balls.
+which is well below the upper bound derived as $1.8\times 10^{-13}$ in the Appendix A. Thus we cannot explain the observed 511 keV gamma flux by the decay of the smaller L balls.

 Notice that there is more stringent constraints from X-ray observations by inverse Compton scattering \cite{Cirelli:2023tnx}.
 We adopt the conservative bound on the lifetime as $\tau_{\rm ddm}\simeq 3\times 10^{24}$~s in the case of the decaying dark matter.
 It can be rephrased as